billkarsh/SpikeGLX/Markdown/Manual-Text.md

 turned off (available only if recording currently disabled).
 The current ShankMap is updated to reflect your changes.

->*Note: In the Config Dialog ChanMap Editor you can order the graphs according to the extant ShankMap before the run starts.
+>*Note: In the Configuration dialog ChanMap Editor you can order the graphs according to the extant ShankMap before the run starts.
 This is **not** changed even if we dynamically alter the ShankMap in these R-click actions.*